 As the region's downtown centers grow and change, they need investments that give people transportation options and promote vibrant and healthy public spaces.
 Every city and county in greater Portland has one or more center or main street, but many struggle with deferred maintenance, safety concerns and limited capacity for transit.
 When main streets are inadequate to support planned land uses, businesses, housing and other development stagnate.
-This new program presents an opportunity to invest in centers and main streets while other investments are being made in corridors.
+This new program presents an opportunity to invest in centers and main streets, while hopefully improving safety, first and last mile access, and supporting existing businesses, while other investments are being made in corridors.